Universiteit Leiden

 Research

 Anne Heyer is an Assistant Professor in modern history with a research interest in the ideas and practices of political participation in different European countries (1800-today).
 She studies the changing perception and practices of mass politics in Germany, Netherlands, Britain and Spain.
 In addition to the in-depth analysis of primary sources, she uses computational linguistic methods to study large-n digitalized historical corpora.
-Her monograph 'The Making of the Democratic Party in Europe, 1860- 1890' combines history and social-sciences approaches to explains the emergence of the first parties in a comparative and transnational setting with case studies from Germany, Britain and the Netherlands.
+Her monograph 'The Making of the Democratic Party in Europe, 1860- 1890' combines history and social-sciences approaches to explain the emergence of the first parties in a comparative and transnational setting with case studies from Germany, Britain and the Netherlands.

 Fields of interest